Have you ever heard one of those country music songs in which the singer is lamenting his fate?

 Determine why it was that you felt you needed to buy all that “stuff.”
 What internal chasm were you trying to fill with material possessions?

 Whatever happened, please be compassionate with yourself.
-We all screw up royally at times, but that’s how we learn and grow.
+We all make mistakes at times, but that’s how we learn and grow.

-In fact, determining the contributing factors behind our not-so-great actions is downright epiphanic, because it allows us to make major changes in our lives.
+In fact, determining the contributing factors behind our not-so-great actions is valuable, because it allows us to make major changes in our lives.

 Consider that when you hit rock bottom, you can’t sink any lower.
-You have the opportunity to use that silty muck full of algae and catfish to push yourself back up to the shimmering surface and start anew.
+You have the opportunity to begin again and rebuild your life.

 Be Honest About What Makes You Unhappy, And What Brings You Joy